Dualism (album)

-Dualism is the fourth studio album by Dutch metal band Textures.
-It was released on September 23, 2011 in Europe, South America and Asia, and was released in North America on September 27, all via Nuclear Blast records.
+Dualism is the fourth studio album by the Dutch progressive metalcore band Textures.
+It was released on 23 September 2011 in Europe, South America and Asia, and was released in North America on 27 September, all via Nuclear Blast Records.

 The first single from the album "Reaching Home" was released on 19 August worldwide.
 A music video was released simultaneously with the song.
 That same day, drummer Stef Broks released a video through SickDrummer.com of himself playing along to the entire new track titled "Singularity".

 The album was produced by guitarist Jochem Jacobs and it was recorded in Split Second Sound Studio in Amsterdam, Netherlands.
 The artwork for the album was designed by former vocalist Eric Kalsbeek and bassist Remko Tielemans.

+Track listing

+All music and lyrics written, arranged, and composed by Textures.